t-crest/rtems/readme.txt

 Installing RTEMS 4.10.2
 =======================

-Use the command 'git clone https://github.com/t-crest/rtems ~/rtems/rtems-4.10.2' to download the build files of RTEMS 4.10.2.
+Use the command 'git clone https://github.com/t-crest/rtems <rtems_src_dir>' to download the build files of RTEMS 4.10.2.
 Prior to the installation process, it is necessary to run the bootstrap script.
 The bootstrap script found in the top level directory of the RTEMS source tree is executed to produce the